 Bossing is the German invented term for bullying by the boss.
 Previously, the term mobbing was also used for this phenomenon.
 Mobbing, however, is about the bullying of one person by a group (e.g. colleagues), while bossing is specifically about bullying by one person, in many cases the boss.

 Bullying is a form of abuse which carries tremendous health harm and that is how you distinguish it from tough management or any of the other cheesy ways people use to belittle it.
 Research suggests that workplace abuse is linked to stress — and stress is linked to a laundry list of mental and physical ailments, including higher body weight and heart disease.
 And yes, even suicides have been reported!

 Sometimes bossing is motivated by economic reasons, jealousy, the manager feels threatened by the employee.
 Bossing can also be stimulated by feelings of hatred because the employee is different from others.
-It may be about performance, competencies, education, beliefs, ethnic origin, colour, sexual orientation, disability, social disability, giftedness or age.
+It may be about performance, competencies, education, beliefs, ethnic origin, color, sexual orientation, disability, social disability, giftedness or age.
 Sometimes the bullying manager can “just” be a power-hungry dictator or someone who otherwise has a problem between the ears.

 Seven types of bossing

-If you spend your workday avoiding an abusive boss, who is not greeting you, or if you are eating lunch alone, or because you’ve been ostracised from your cubicle mates, you may be the victim of workplace bullying.
+If you spend your workday avoiding an abusive boss, who is not greeting you, or if you are eating lunch alone, or because you’ve been ostracized from your cubicle mates, you may be the victim of workplace bullying.

 2 Making the work unpleasant or impossible